How To Manage a Vacant Property

 Zoning Laws

 Zoning laws dictate how a property can be used.
 For example, some areas may not allow certain types of businesses to operate in residential zones.
-If you’re thinking about using your vacant property for a purpose other than residential living, make sure it’s allowed by local zoning laws.
+If you’re thinking about using your vacant property for a purpose other than residential living, conduct thorough due diligence to make sure it’s allowed by local zoning laws.

 Mastering Vacant Property Management